 Because while most of us have the right to vote, many of us won’t be able to afford it.
 Yes you heard it right !
 You can’t afford to vote.
 Let me present my case.

-Take a look at my friend, Ang Raj from Jumla.
+1) You are right now far from your village or town.
+Most of us have migrated to another city or town in #Nepal to study, to work, to look for jobs or start a business.
+Too bad, the current law requires that you can only vote from where you registered, so too bad if you can’t afford to go back to your village or town.
+Take an example of my friend, Ang Raj from Jumla.
 He is in Kathmandu now trying to start a social business that makes products from remote places like Jumla find market in Kathmandu.
-He has to pay Rs, 22,000 to take a plane to go up to Jumla and vote, then come back.
-(Since he can’t get regular flights, this process takes a week at least).
-If he goes by foot it takes nearly a week from Surkhet.
-(Total time : at least 2 weeks).
-If he takes the most dangerous road across Surkhet, Dailekh, Kalikot to Jumla, it’s not cheap either nor safe.
+To go back to Jumla to vote, he has to pay Rs, 22,000 to take a plane to go up to Jumla and vote, then come back.
+(Since he can’t get regular flights, his trip takes a week at least).
+If he goes by foot it will take him at least 2 weeks.
+If he takes the most dangerous road across Surkhet, Dailekh, Kalikot to Jumla, it’s neither cheap either nor safe.

-Isn’t it time to join hands to get rid of this nonsense and make sure these issues are addressed by the next elections?
+Isn’t it time to join hands to get rid of this nonsense and make sure we address these issues by the next elections?

 Or call us at BibekSheel Nepali (98511-49214) if you want to launch a full campaign. ask for Ang Raj Bharati / Pukar Bam.